kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:10:52:

-Called Company of One by Paul Jarvis.
+Called _Company of One__ by Paul Jarvis.

 00:10:55:

-I think that there is an amazing idea at an amazing benefit to imposing a limit of scalability on yourself and on your company.
+I think that there is an amazing idea and an amazing benefit to imposing a limit of scalability on yourself and on your company.

 00:11:09: